lighthousedino/obsidian-front-matter-timestamps/README.md

-# Update Modified Time for Obsidian
+# Front Matter Timestamps for Obsidian

-Automatically updates the `modified` timestamp in the front matter of your Markdown files whenever you edit them.
+This plugin adds the `created` and `modified` timestamps in the front matter of your notes.
+The `modified` time is kept updated automatically.
 This helps keep track of when each file was last modified without relying on file attributes, which are prone to accidental changes (especially when syncing).